 Glass ionomer fillings are made of cement and act as cavity sealants.
 The cements have a glass component that releases fluoride over time.
 The fluoride helps protect your teeth and prevent future cavities.
 However, fluoride can also be toxic, with common side effects including gastrointestinal problems.
 While glass ionomers have many benefits, they lack the strength and durability of composite and amalgam fillings.
 They are mainly used for temporary and small restorations.

-If you are on the FDA’s list of “high-risk individuals,” read up on your options before talking to your dentist about those options.
+Even if you are not in one of the groups that the FDA considers high risk, you may want to consider safer alternatives to amalgam.
 Due to the lack of research and low FDA standards for dental devices, dentists may have limited information about amalgam fillings and these newer alternatives, and there is a natural tendency for health professionals to assume that the products that FDA allows on the market are safe.
 There is not enough research to determine long-term dangers of mercury vapor inhalation, and only you can decide if the potential risks are ones you are willing to take.

 To find out more about mercury and where it can be found, click here.

 1. APA Dictionary of Psychology. (n.d.).
 Retrieved from https://dictionary.apa.org/mad-hatters-disease

 2. “Toxic Substances Portal – Mercury.”
 Centers for Disease Control and Prevention, Centers for Disease Control and Prevention, www.atsdr.cdc.gov/PHS/PHS.asp?id=112&tid=24.

 3. “Mercury in Dental Amalgam.”
 EPA, Environmental Protection Agency, 10 Jan.
 2020, www.epa.gov/mercury/mercury-dental-amalgam#amalgamsafety.